imdogWTR/AI-Detection-Model/README.md

 # AI-Detection-Model
-  #### How to Run the Detection Software for Helmets and People:
 This project is meant to be deployed at construction sites to detect people without helmets on

   #### NEEDED SOFTWARE:
       - jetson-inference (https://github.com/dusty-nv/jetson-inference)